-Deborah retired in 2012 after over 30 years' experience working in housing, the last 11 of which were as chief executive of the Riverside Group.
-Riverside specialises in regeneration and supported housing and was voted Social Landlord of the Year 2008 and 2009.
-In 2008 she was awarded a CBE for her services to the housing sector.
-Deborah is also a governor of Liverpool John Moores University, non-executive director of Sefton PCT and member of the North West Regional Leaders' Board.
+Deborah retired in 2012 after 30 years’ working in housing, the last 11 of which were as Chief Executive of the Riverside Group.
+In 2008 she was awarded a CBE for her services to housing.

 Dr Nicola Thorp

-After working as a junior doctor around Merseyside for ten years, Nicola was appointed as consultant in clinical oncology at Clatterbridge Centre for Oncology (CCO) in 2001.
-She specialises in breast and gastrointestinal cancer and paediatric radiotherapy.
-She is associate medical director at CCO and is a staff representative on the board of governors.
-She is national chair of the Children's Cancer and Leukaemia Group Radiotherapy Group and is a member of the National Proton Panel.
+Nicola was appointed as consultant in clinical oncology at Clatterbridge Centre for Oncology (CCO) in 2001 and Associate Medical Director in 2010.
+She specialises in breast cancer and paediatric radiotherapy with research interests in breast radiotherapy and paediatric brain tumours.
+She was the national chair of the Children's Cancer and Leukaemia Group (CCLG) Radiotherapy Group to 2013 and appointed to the executive of the CCLG in 2013.
+She is a member of the National Proton Panel and sits on the Faculty of the Royal College of Radiologists.
 She was a member of the board of governors of the Belvedere Junior School between 2008 and 2010, holding the post of acting chair in the latter part of this period.
 Nicola now lives in Oxton with her husband and three children.